 Deep concord is found in “simplicity” and the corresponding beauty, which Plantinga accounts for in the imago Dei.
 Human ability to know things about the world results from the fact that humans are made in the image of a Knower (p 268).
 Just as with God, so with us: “there is a match between our cognitive or intellectual faculties and reality” (p 269).
 This correspondence or congruence is not a matter of luck, but what we would come to expect if we were made after the image of a God who knows.
 Therefore, it is more probable and reasonable to see this correspondence not as the result of chance, but of creatures made after God’s image.
 Other areas of concord between science and theism include “regularity, predictability, and constancy,” a belief that the world displays these qualities, the human ability to embrace the “inviolability of natural law,” mathematical ability and perception of abstract objects, a priori knowledge, logical necessity, contingency, and the like. (pp 282-303).

 Part IV: Deep Conflict (chapter 10)

 Plantinga takes “naturalism” to include “materialism” — the position that all of reality is comprised solely of material matter.
-But there is a problem here for the materialist view; namely, it is difficult to see how a belief can have content, since beliefs are composed of neurons and neuronal connections (i.e. brain states).
+But there is a problem here for the materialist view.
+It is difficult to see how a belief can have content, since on the materialist view beliefs are composed of neurons and neuronal connections (i.e. brain states).
 Given that a property of any belief includes content, how then does content come to fill or be associated with a belief that is constituted only of material matter?
-The correlation of a belief to its content is not adequately explained on the materialist model.
+The correlation of a belief to its content, therefore, is not adequately explained on the materialist model.

 Though not explicitly laid out by Plantinga, it is clear he proffers 3 versions of evolution (E) in chapter 10 (pp 307-350) and it’s important to keep these in mind with his argument: